speezepearson/biatob/README.markdown

     - add "hide embeds" button for bettophobes (deceptively complicated!
 The user doesn't log in, so we have to store it in their cookie, but it should appear on some pages (all pages?
 Just Settings?))
     - offer to shame users by emailing the participants if they greatly exceed the resolution deadline
     - enhance "trust" to have a maximum acceptable exposure across all markets
+    - let the creator or challenger mark a particular trade as invalid

 - **UI:**